joinpursuit/Pursuit-Core-Web/html_css_dom/events/README.md

 # Events

+Working with javascript events in the browser, and learning about asynchronous vs synchronous code.

 ## Goals

 - Know what an event is in JS and how to create and respond to one